Oklahoma State–Tulsa football rivalry: 2011

 In week 3, Tulsa took on Oklahoma State in a home game that memorably lasted until 3:35 AM after inclement weather delayed the kickoff past midnight.
-The Golden Hurricane scored a field goal on their first drive to take an early lead, but were unable to contain the Cowboys' potent offense and quickly fell behind for good.
-The team was further hindered by the loss of G.J.
+The Golden Hurricane scored a field goal on their first drive to take an early lead but were unable to contain the Cowboys' potent offense and quickly fell behind for good.
+The team was further hindered by the loss of quarterback G.J.
 Kinne near the end of the first quarter, forcing them to rely heavily on the run for the remainder of the game.